Hourday/To-Do-List-Web-App/README.md

-# To Do List Web App
+# To Do Web App using Django
-### This is a working web app in which you can add todo's with your user-id and password.
-*It has a user authentication system and is solely made for learning purpose* http://rohandhar.pythonanywhere.com/login/
+To Do list app with User Registration, Login, Search and full Create Read Update and Delete functionality. http://rohandhar.pythonanywhere.com/login/